AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/11/page02.md

 ### Task 3: Add the Dataset to Your Pipeline Canvas

+In this task, you will add your dataset to the pipeline canvas and use the Split Data component to divide your data into training and testing sets.
+You will configure the split ratio and random seed to ensure consistent and reproducible results.

 1. From the left panel, drag your **SC_Basketball_Dataset** dataset onto the canvas.
 Click the **Save** button at the top of the canvas to avoid losing progress.

    ![](../images/U5lab011-image3.png)